finnpedersenkazes/learning-ts/README.md

 To keep track of our state we are going to use the `sessionStorage` functionality.

 We need to be able to initialize the state, get the state and set the state to a new value.
-These functions help us just that.
+These functions help us with just that.
 Plus a function to report what state we are in to the console.log if we need to debug what is going on.

 ```
 // This is the key to the storage.
 It must be unique.
 Do not change.